 The standard readout definition is added to capture a final value.
-A readout definition may have a text, number, file, or "PubMed Reference" data-type.
+A readout definition may have a text, number, file, pick list, or batch link data-type.
 When defined as a number, this type of readout may also be "normalized" to controls by creating a % Inhibition/Activation, % Control, Z-score calculation.
 This data type may also be used in other calculations.

 Calculated Readout Definition

 A calculated readout definition is added to average a standard (numeric) readout definition.
-With CDD Vision subscription, the calculated readout can be used to calculate sums, averages, and medians of standard readout definitions, as well as other types of supported calculations.
+With CDD's Visualization subscription, the calculated readout can be used to calculate sums, averages, and medians of standard readout definitions, as well as other types of supported calculations.
 Please read this article for specific guidance on creating calculations.

 A dose-response calculation is added to perform a non-linear regression fit, using the Hill equation for a concentration-response series of data.
 Please look at the Dose-Response Toolkit for more information on this type of data analysis.